-What is the average time to complete a Half Ironman triathlon?
+What is the average time to complete a Middle Distance Triathlon?

 It’s really hard to say how long these events should take an athlete to complete.
 At one end of the spectrum, you have the professionals who will finish these events in or around the four hour mark.
 But a lot of the time required can be down to the course itself, some are very flat and fast and others pride themselves on being more rugged and challenging.
 A very good time for an amateur athlete would be five to six hours for males and six to seven for females.

-How long should I train for a Half Ironman triathlon?
+How long should I train for a Middle Distance Triathlon?